igor-baiborodine/kiroule.com/content/article/configure-custom-domain-and-https-in-netlify.md

 author: "Igor Baiborodine"
 ---

-In the [previous post](https://www.kiroule.com/article/start-blogging-with-github-hugo-and-netlify/), I showed you how to create a website and deploy it on Netlify.
+In the [previous post](https://www.kiroule.com/article/start-blogging-with-github-hugo-and-netlify/), I showed you how to create a Hugo-based website and deploy it on Netlify.
 It is time to enhance it, namely, configure DNS host records, set up a custom domain name and enable HTTPS.

 <!--more-->